 Clough and French (1982) performed an early study on the use of geotextiles in pavement systems to mitigate water fluctuations in base courses induced by capillary rise from underlying soils.
-They found that upward flow was blocked by placing a geotextile a few centimeters above the water table, and above the level at which the water content approaches saturation.
+They found that upward flow was blocked by placing a geotextile a few centimeters above the water table and above the level at which the water content approaches saturation.
 McCartney et al. (2008) evaluated the use of nonwoven geotextiles and geocomposite drainage layers as water barriers in geotechnical applications where capillary flow is expected.
 This study used a similar approach to that of Henry and Holtz (2001) to observe the impact of capillary rise on layered soil-geosynthetic systems and soil-only control systems.
-Capillary rise was observed to occur rapidly in a control model, whereas capillary rise occurred more slowly when a nonwoven geotextile was placed between two soil layers (Figure 20).
+Capillary rise was observed to occur rapidly in a control model, while capillary rise occurred more slowly when a nonwoven geotextile was placed between two soil layers (Figure 14).
 This was attributed to the low hydraulic conductivity of the geotextile under unsaturated conditions.
-Consistent with observations by Henry and Holtz (2001), capillary rise was prevented when using a geocomposite between two soil layers, owing to the air gap in the geonet.
-Filter paper measurements indicated that negative water pressure was transmitted from the soil
+Consistent with observations by Henry and Holtz (2001), capillary rise was prevented when using a geocomposite between two soil layers due to the air gap in the geonet.
+Filter paper measurements indicated that negative water pressure was transmitted from the soil through the nonwoven geotextile, but not across the geocomposite.